paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 ### Participating in a Dispute

-Upon receiving a `Dispute` message, a dispute distribution will trigger the import of the received votes via the dispute coordinator (`DisputeCoordinatorMessage::ImportStatements`).
+Upon receiving a `DisputeRequest` message, a dispute distribution will trigger the import of the received votes via the dispute coordinator (`DisputeCoordinatorMessage::ImportStatements`).
 The dispute coordinator will take care of participating in that dispute if necessary.
 Once it is done, the